What Are Inhalants?

-This makes them different from nicotine or marijuana, which in most cases have to be combusted prior to use.
+This makes them different from nicotine and marijuana, which, in most cases, have to be combusted prior to use.

 - Volatile solvents or fuels.

-Solvents cover a wide range of compounds from nail varnish remover (acetone or ethyl acetate) to methyl acetate in glue.
-They’re also present in a wide range of cleaning compounds.
+Solvents cover a wide range of compounds, from nail varnish remover (acetone or ethyl acetate) to methyl acetate in glue.
+They’re also present in many cleaning compounds.
 Aerosols are found in pressurized cans; they used to be CFCs, but now they’re the more environmentally friendly butane or propane.

 Medical gases tend to be ethers and nitrous oxides, but nitrous oxide is also found in whipped cream as a propellant.
-These three all have effects on the central nervous system.
+These 3 all have effects on the central nervous system.

 Short-Term Effects of Inhalants

 Most inhalants are short-acting CNS depressants, and the ones that aren’t closely mimic the effects of CNS depressants.

 Generally, people experience mild highs that last for a short time—normally in the order of minutes—so inhalants tend to be taken repeatedly to extend the high.